Medicinal Garden

 Target system: Respiratory System, Digestive system, Urinary System

-Use: Used to relieve intestinal discomfort, flatulence, used to induce sweating (diaphoretic) and reduce fever, help increase excretion (diuretic).
+Use: Used to relieve intestinal discomfort and flatulence, to induce sweating (diaphoretic), to reduce fever, and to help increase excretion (diuretic).
 The roots of this plant have been used internally for digestive problems, gastric ulcers, loss of appetite, migraines, bronchitis, chronic fatigue, and menstrual and obstetric complaints.
-Known to induce menstruation.
+It is known to induce menstruation.
 Externally, the leaves may be crushed and placed on the chest and lung area to help aid in bronchitis or other respiratory problems.
 The plant is also known as an 'Angel plant', used to help with nervous headaches.

 Preparation: Medicinal Parts- whole plant.
 The roots should be dug up during Autumn of the first year.
 The whole herb should be cut from the roots up during June, once the stem has thickened.
 These parts should be cut so as to dry in the sun.
 Once the leaves are dried, they can be crushed up and placed externally.
 The leaves can also be used in a poultice.